 \section{Abstract}

 We introduce the notion of strongly Lech-independent ideals as a generalization of Lech-independent ideals defined by Lech and Hanes, and use this notion to derive inequalities on multiplicities of ideals.
-In particular we prove that if $(R,\mathfrak{m}) \to (S,\mathfrak{n})$ is a flat local extension of local rings such that $S$ is the localization of a standard graded ring over a field at the homogeneous maximal ideal, $\mathfrak{m}S$ is the localization of a homogeneous ideal and is $\mathfrak{n}$-primary, then $e(R) \leq e(S)$.
+In particular, we prove that if $(R,\mathfrak{m}) \to (S,\mathfrak{n})$ is a flat local extension of local rings with $\dim R=\dim S$, the completion of $S$ is the completion of a standard graded ring over a field $k$ with respect to the homogeneous maximal ideal, and the completion of $\mathfrak{m}S$ is the completion of a homogeneous ideal, then $e(R) \leq e(S)$.